Sleitnick/AeroGameFramework/DOCS_README.md

 All documentation files are found under `/docs`.
 The documentation runs on [MkDocs](https://www.mkdocs.org/).

-To simplify the development process, the `docs_deploy.sh` script has been written.
+To simplify the development process, the `docs.sh` script has been written.
 The commands are shown below.

 #### Watch:
 ```sh